Bexse/Medication-tracking-/report.md

 * Today: Discuss about the final project requirement
 * Block: N/A
 # Start your daily report from here
-## June19, 2022
+## June 19, 2022
-Yesterday: Browse/research topics that strengthen my ideas and finally selected a topic - myMed
-Today: system design: will work on the backend and frontend workflow and designing mongoose data model.
+*Yesterday: Browse/research topics that strengthen my ideas and finally selected a topic - myMed *Today: system design: will work on the backend and frontend workflow and designing mongoose data model.
-Block: N/A
+*Block: N/A